He heals the brokenhearted and binds up their wounds.

 The Psalmist was no stranger to a broken heart, betrayal, disappointment, and numbing pain.
 His words were recorded for posterity nearly 3000 years ago.
 The basics of human life are never much different from generation to generation.
 And the fundamentals of faith have never changed either.
 The Psalmist assumes the justice and tender mercy of God.
 He assures us that God uses his infinite power in our behalf.
 The God of the Bible is our great personal Physician, our welcoming, inviting, merciful Healer.

-So never forget this: it’s being at the very point of the intensity of our pain, the situation you’re in right now, that causes us to come to God, either bitterly or in total dependence and loving trust.
+So never forget this: it’s being at the very point of the intensity of our pain, the situation we’re in right now, that causes us to come to God, either bitterly or in total dependence and loving trust.
 Keep in mind that never for an instant are we out of his care and oversight.
 Never.

 So pray whatever prayers come to mind.
 The prayers don’t have to be correct, or impressive, or even very spiritual sounding.
 They just have to come from the heart.
 And we can’t fool God anyway.
 Tell him the truth, the whole truth, and nothing but the truth.
 What counts is that you’re telling it all to God.